reactjs/react.dev/content/blog/2020-09-22-introducing-the-new-jsx-transform.md

 **This upgrade will not change the JSX syntax and is not required.** The old JSX transform will keep working as usual, and there are no plans to remove the support for it.

 [React 17 RC](/blog/2020/08/10/react-v17-rc.html) already includes support for the new transform, so go give it a try!
-To make it easier to adopt, after React 17 is released, we also plan to backport its support to React 16.x, React 15.x, and React 0.14.x.
+To make it easier to adopt, **we've also backported its support** to React 16.14.10, React 15.7.0, and React 0.14.10.
 You can find the upgrade instructions for different tools [below](#how-to-upgrade-to-the-new-jsx-transform).

 Now let's take a closer look at the differences between the old and the new transform.